dmartinol/odh-dashboard/docs/mcp/epics/registries/epic.md

 ## Status

-✅ **Complete** - All registry management features are implemented and functional.
+🟡 **In Progress** - Core registry management features are complete.
+Server unregistration feature is in development.

 ## Related Epics